isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 Kea can be configured to periodically detect and reclaim expired leases.
 During this process the lease entries in the database are modified or removed.
-While this is happening, the server will not process incoming DHCP messages to avoid issues with concurrent access to database information.
-As a result, the server will be unresponsive while lease reclamation is performed and DHCP queries will accumulate; responses will be sent once the lease-reclamation cycle is complete.
+While this is happening the server does not process incoming DHCP messages, to avoid issues with concurrent access to database information.
+As a result, the server is unresponsive while lease reclamation is performed and DHCP queries will accumulate; responses will be sent once the lease-reclamation cycle is complete.